Arbol-Project/Arbol-dApp/README.md

 ## Web App (off-chain)

-The frontend is bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and hosted on a Heroku server and provides interfaces for all deployed contracts: {}
+The frontend is bootstrapped with [Create Eth App](https://github.com/paulrberg/create-eth-app) and hosted on a Heroku server.
+It provides interfaces for all deployed contracts: {}

 ## Chainlink Node (bridge)